turingschool/curriculum/source/projects/monsterporium/extract_notification_service.markdown

 end
 ```

+## Implementing the Purchase Confirmation Email

+Let's go through a similar process to guide the development of the Purchase Confirmation email.

-### Implementing the purchase confirmation email
+### Writing the Tests

-Create a new test, `test/notifications/email/purchase_confirmation.rb`:
+Create a new test, `test/notifications/email/purchase_confirmation.rb`, and repeat some of the same patterns as above:

 ```ruby
 require './test/test_helper'